rmuit/PracticalAfas/README.md

 # PracticalAFAS

-A PHP library for communicating with AFAS Profit in a practical way, using either SOAP or the REST API.
+A PHP library for communicating with AFAS Profit in a practical way, using either SOAP or REST.

+# WARNING

+This README is for version 1 of the library.
+It is 99% correct for the 'get data' part but the 'update data' part has been completely rewritten.
+Updated README will follow soonish.

 ## Introduction